haxtheweb/edtechjoker/draft-outline.md

 - Use screenshots / links to your repos as a backdrop to demonstrate the same content in 3 different 11ty sites
 - Compare the 1st user experience of 11ty to HAX11ty
 - Include links to relevant sites (11ty, hax11ty) as well as the code for your repos and you github.io addresses for the sites
-- +1% use a theme other than eleventy-base-blog and make an impressive looking blog, there's awesome boilerplates out there
+- Bonus:
+  - +2% Following the tutorials here, get your blog to be able to render your nasa web component
-- Submit your blog post to the #edtechjoker channel in slack
+- Submit your blog post to the **#edtechjoker** channel in slack

 ## Docker lab
 - Run through the Docker 101 tutorial under tutorial on https://www.docker.com/play-with-docker